This job is sometimes referred to by alternative titles

 What are the chances of getting a job?

-New Zealand Police has multiple intakes every year, with about 40 to 80 recruits per intake.
-The recruits fill vacant positions.
+New Zealand Police employs approximately 8,800 police officers, and has multiple intakes every year, with about 40 to 80 recruits per intake.
+In addition, more than 1,100 new police officer positions will be created by 2022.
+However, competition for positions is very high.

-There are limited opportunities for school leavers, as people with life experience are preferred.
+Opportunities for school leavers are limited, as people with life experience are preferred.

-Police officer turnover in Auckland is also higher than in other areas, which means jobs come up more regularly.
+Police officer turnover in Auckland is also higher than in other areas, which means jobs come up more regularly there.

-New Zealand Police looking to recruit more women and people from minority groups
+The Police are actively recruiting more women and more people from minority ethnic groups.

 One employer of police officers